CyberTrackerConservation/ctdoc/_pages/classic/change-history.md

     auto-detected
   - Client: Notebook control buttons don't work if not left aligned

-New features:
+New features

   - Client: Filter text after for Bar code control

 ### 3.343: 03/01/2014

-New features:
+New features

   - Client: Sounds can be played back from prior sightings

 ### 3.342: 02/28/2014

-New features:
+New features

   - BREAKING CHANGE: Desktop: Move all path settings under Database Properties
   - Client: History tracks

-Bug fixes:
+Bug fixes

   - Desktop: Exporting a shape file with a DeviceId column fails

 ### 3.341: 02/26/2014

-New features:
+New features

   - Desktop: Class breaks can show labels

-Bug fixes:
+Bug fixes

   - Desktop: Legend for grid mode not rendering correctly
   - Desktop: Path color changing not supported for point rendering